Megazoids-Hut/PicoPadVideo-Auto/Readme.md

 ## Legacy Workflow

-If you prefer the original manual method using XMedia Recode, VirtualDub, and Photoshop, see the included `Readme.txt` file.
+If you prefer the original manual method using XMedia Recode, VirtualDub, and Photoshop, see the [original](https://github.com/Panda381/PicoLibSDK/blob/main/_tools/PicoPadVideo/]

 ## Output Format